gnubodhi/Dans-Soil-Alchemy/README.md

 This creates a **closed-loop system** for safely breaking down pet waste over time.

 ### ✅ Safety Benefit:
-Burning or fermenting dog waste **destroys harmful microbes and parasites**.
+Fermenting dog waste **destroys harmful microbes and parasites**.
 If managed properly, it becomes a **safe soil amendment**.
+But never use it around food crops.

 ---